Strategies to Block AI Bots from Zoom Sessions

 Remove a Bot from a Zoom Meeting

-Should a bot manage to join a meeting despite security settings, use the same options to remove it as you would for an unwanted human attendee.
+Should an AI bot manage to join a meeting despite security settings, use the same options to remove it as you would for an unwanted human attendee.
 These actions include:

 - Remove a Participant from a Zoom Meeting or Webinar